 The data sources used for the environmental and social characteristics promoted are explained in more detail in the “Data sources and processing” section below.

 The Company may also utilize information from other service providers, internal analysts, and specialists in the field of sustainable investments, use publicly available information, shared information from peer networks or engage directly with the target fund managers or the management of companies.

 Limitations to methodologies and data

 Where information relating to any of the characteristics used is not available, best effort is used for assessment, including a description of any reasonable assumptions used, cooperation with third party data providers or use of external experts.

-The fund obtains information about the Investee companies from Morningstar, third-party analysis, and through its own internal analysis.
+The fund obtains information about the investee companies from Sustainalytics, Morningstar, third-party analysis, and through its own internal analysis.
 The fund cannot, however, guarantee that the sustainability information obtained is always complete and correct.
 If material information is lacking and the information risks causing damage to the fund’s promotion of sustainability characteristics, the fund primarily seeks such information from external data providers.
 It is not expected that such limitations affect the attainment of the environmental or social characteristics promoted by the fund.

-In case the company’s risk monitoring indicates that there is need for improvement or there are signs of misbehaviour in one of the Investee companies or underlying funds, the company shall take the measures deemed to be necessary.
+In case the Company’s risk monitoring indicates that there is need for improvement or there are signs of misbehaviour in one of the investee companies or underlying funds, the Company shall take the measures deemed to be necessary.
 The first step is to initiate a constructive dialogue.
 Should the holding not respond in an adequate manner or undertake necessary changes, other measures should be considered, like the exercise of shareholder rights or, ultimately, ending the investment.